Learn about actual and potential costs

 Buyers should state when vendors will be informed about contract awards.

-Buyers should indicate how long they wish their contract to last.
+Buyers should indicate their preferred contract duration.

 Evaluate major factors to mitigate risk